Semiconductor Solutions for Hybrid AV Distribution

 As shown in the diagram, installations may require a hybrid approach to AV distribution, where the core is based around IP networking, while in-room AV extension need only be point-to-point.
 The diagram illustrates how an AVX switch can be connected directly to an AVP receiver driving the projector, providing connectivity for both local and remote sources.
 Installers can use a mix of AVX and AVP, where AVP-based endpoints talking to AVX can be re-purposed for future expansion to fully networked capability later.

 Figure 1.
-Installations may require a hybrid approach to AV distribution.
+Installations may require a unique approach that utilizes hybrid AV distribution.
 In this example, the AVX switch is connected directly to an AVP receiver driving the projector, providing connectivity for both local and remote sources.

 Migrating to AV-over-IP